kasperbauer/vscode-upsource/README.md

 # vscode-upsource README

 Provides basic interaction with your upsource reviews.
+Also adds a custom explorer view that lists all open and closed reviews.

 ![Commands](img/commands.png)

-## Features
+## Commands

 `Upsource: Setup`
 Generates an upsource.json file for use with this extension.
 Please setup first before using further commands.

 `Upsource: Show Reviews`
-Shows a list of all reviews with certain queries.
+Shows a list of all reviews with certain queries and opens them in your browser.

 ![Show Reviews](img/showReviews.png)